-Dr. Jorge Cruz currently serves as Visiting Lecturer of Bassoon at the University of North Texas.
-Prior to this appointment, he served as Adjunct Professor of Bassoon at UNT, Richland College, and Chabot College.
+Dr. Jorge Cruz currently serves as an adjunct Chamber Music Coach and Coordinator of Woodwind Chamber Music at the University of North Texas.
+Prior to this appointment, he served as Visiting Lecturer of Bassoon and Adjunct Professor of Bassoon at UNT, Richland College, and Chabot College.

 Jorge is the principal bassoonist of the Texarkana Symphony Orchestra and second bassoonist/contrabassoonist of the Abilene Philharmonic.
 He also regularly performs with the Dallas Opera Orchestra and the Shreveport Symphony Orchestra.
 Additionally, Jorge’s serves as bassoonist/saxophonist with the Air National Guard Band of the Southwest, historically known as the 531st Air Force Band, a position he has held since 2001.

 Students of Dr. Cruz have been accepted into prestigious summer music festivals including the Eastern Music Festival and the Vancouver Orchestral Institute.
 Additionally, a student woodwind quintet he coached claimed the first place in the 2019 UNT College of Music Chamber Music Studies Competition.